CondorcetVote/Documentation-Book/III-#-A.-Avanced-features---Configuration-#-3.-Get-started-to-handle-millions-of-votes.md

 Condorcet provide a driver for PDO, that allow you to use most current Relationnal datbase.
 You can extend it to get more optimization.
 Ou work on your own driver to use - for example - noSQL database.

 _Note :_ Please consider this functionality as a Beta stage.
-Some specific uses are not tested or supported (serialize election use this driver, have votes object into multiples elections is the same time...).
+Some specific uses are not tested or supported (serialize election use this driver, have votes object into multiples elections at the same time...).

 ## Handle millions of votes with default PDO driver